 There are plenty of organized tours to the Botanical Gardens but it’s really easy to go on your own using public transportation.
 From the Romantic Zone, take the blueish green and white bus from the corner of Aguacate y Carranza.

 These buses are marked Transportes de Tuito y Anexos.
 When you get on just tell the driver you want to stop at the Botanical Gardens.
-When you are ready to come back to town, there’s a covered bus stop across the street on the north side of Highway 200.
-Wait there until a bus headed north comes by.
+When you are ready to come back to town, there’s a covered bus stop across the street on the north side of Highway 200 where you can wait until a bus comes by.

 Sayulita maybe one of the coolest little beach towns in the neighboring state of Nayarit.
 Although I recommend staying at least a couple of days – I spent two days in Sayulita and had such a fun time – Sayulita is a a really easy day trip from Puerto Vallarta.